 Fraternity and Sorority Recruitment Spring 2018 will be held from February 5 to February 9.

-- Monday, February 5 – Experience Kappa Sigma Open House
+- Monday, February 4 – Experience Kappa Sigma Open House (Hot Chocolate & Donuts)

-- Kappa Sigma fraternity will have the opportunity to share its mission and values with the potential members, and provide them with some insight into the ideals it stands for.
+- Kappa Sigma fraternity will have the opportunity to share its mission and values with the potential members, and provide them with some insight into their ideals.

 - Enjoy an evening of snacks, games and information.
-Life as a Kappa Sigma on RU’s campus at its BEST!
+Experience the life as a Kappa Sigma on RU’s campus at its BEST!

-- Friday, February 9 – Preference Night (invitation only)
+- Friday, February 8 – Preference Night (Invitation Only)